Dr Andrea Hollomotz

 My work focuses on the sociological study of disability and interpersonal violence, and I work with those who have committed, as well as experienced violence.
 I understand that these are at times overlapping populations and I aspire towards a deeper understanding of the needs of those who have been hurt and those who hurt others.
 I also aim to inspire upstream thinking about social change that can help to reduce disabled people’s increased risk to experience and/or commit interpersonal violence.

-I have recently lead a Ministry of Justice funded qualitative research project that aims to understand the support needs of disabled adult victim-survivors of rape and sexual violence.
+I am currently writing up findings relating to a project on disability and sexual violence.
+We have published a report on the victim support needs and experiences of disabled adult victim-survivors of rape and sexual violence.
 You can access the final report here.
 There is also an Easy Read version.
-I am currently writing a report, commissioned by the Home Office, on disabled people’s experiences of reporting sexual violence to the police.
-Previously I led an ESRC-funded project on people with learning disabilities who have sexually offended.
+There is a forthcoming report on disabled people’s experiences of reporting sexual violence to the police, as well as a forthcoming monograph.

 Research interests